-There is also NO way to retake a UNIBO exam after you have left Italy, nor is it possible to receive an "incomplete" for a UNIBO course.
-Grades must be finalized by the end of December for Fall students or June for Spring and AY.
+There is NO way to retake a UNIBO exam after you have left Italy, nor is it possible to receive an "incomplete" for a UNIBO course.
+Grades must be finalized by the end of December for Fall students (or June for Spring and AY).
 If you haven't completed your work for a UNIBO course and no grade is submitted for that course, you will receive an "F," which can be two Fs, when a UNIBO course meets 60 hours a week and counts as two courses on your university record.

-For BCSP courses, the professor will only offer one appello.
-Therefore, there will be no time or occasion to retake an exam at a later appello.
+For BCSP courses, the professor will only offer one appello (call for the exam) for the midterm or the final.
+Therefore, there will be no time or occasion to retake an exam.
+If you miss the date and exam time you'll receive 17/30 points only (18 is the lowest passing grade).